Generalization Properties of hyper-RKHS and its Applications

-where the first inequality holds by Eq.~\eqref{boundy}, the second inequality satisfies because $k^{(\varepsilon)}_{\bm{z},\lambda}$ is the minimizer of Eq.~\eqref{fzrs} and the insensitivity condition in Eq.~\eqref{insentivec}, and the last inequality admits by Eq.~\eqref{Dlamdadef}.
-Finally, we draw our conclusion. \end{proof}

-By Proposition~\ref{errdec}, the excess error can be bounded by the sample error $S(\bm z, \lambda)$, the regularization error $D(\lambda)$, and the output error.
+\end{proposition} By Proposition~\ref{errdec}\,, the excess error can be bounded by the sample error $S(\bm z, \lambda)$, the regularization error $D(\lambda)$, and the output error.
 The regularization error is bounded by Eq.~\eqref{Dlambda}.
+Besides, by virtue of Eq.~\eqref{fnormdiff} and Eq.~\eqref{Dlamdadef}, $k_{\lambda}$ under supremum norm can be also upper bounded by

 In the next, our error analysis mainly focuses on how to estimate the sample error and the output error.
 We expect that these approximation errors will approximate to zero at a certain rate as the sample size tends to infinity.